typelevel/cats-effect/docs/guides/tutorial.md

 Note the code above does not include error handling.
 Errors in the underlying fiber are promoted by `join`, meaning that if the fiber raises an error the call to `join` will forward it to the main flow.
-Problem is, we need to call to `join` first, so if for example the `consumerFiber` throws an exception while `producerFiber` is still running then the exception will not interrupt the main flow until it reaches `consumerFiber.join`.
+Problem is, we need to call to `join` first, so if for example the `consumerFiber` raises an exception while `producerFiber` is still running then the exception will not interrupt the main flow until it reaches `consumerFiber.join`.
 Also, a fiber throwing an error does not cancel the execution of the other fibers.
 Taking care of canceling